RenardDev/Detours/README.md

 * PipeClient - Represents a client-side connection to a named pipe server, supporting communication with a specified buffer size.

 # Detours::Parallel
+* Thread - Represents a lightweight thread with a callback function and associated data.
 * Fiber - Represents a lightweight fiber with a callback function and associated data.

 # Detours::Memory